cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 well-known distribution and adds it to their input before submitting to the aggregation server.
-The aggregation server then adds up the noisy inputs, and because it knows the distribution of the noise, it can accurately estimate the true output from the sum, and with reasonable precision.
+The aggregation server then adds up the noisy inputs, and because it knows the distribution of the noise, it can accurately estimate the true sum with reasonable precision.

-Systems like RAPPOR are practical and provide a useful privacy property.
+Systems like RAPPOR are practical and provide a useful privacy property (DP).
 On its own, however, DP falls short of the strongest privacy property one could hope for.
 Specifically, depending on the "amount" of noise a client adds to its input, it may be possible for a curious aggregator to make a reasonable guess of the input's true value.
-Indeed, the amount of noise needs to be carefully controlled, since the more noise that is added to inputs, the less reliable will be the estimate of the output.
+Indeed, the amount of noise added needs to be carefully controlled, since the more noise that is added to inputs, the less reliable will be the estimate of the output.
 Thus systems employing DP techniques alone must strike a delicate balance between privacy and utility.